Congruence schemes: Berkovich subdomains

-\begin{proposition} Let $A$ be a monoid. \begin{enumerate}[\rm (a)] \item Let $\p\in\spec_zA$.
-The fibre $\CZ^{-1}(\p)$ is in bijection with the set of all subfields $H$ of the quotient field $Q(A/\p)$ as follows.
+\begin{proposition} Let $A$ be a monoid. \begin{enumerate}[\rm (a)] \item Let $A$ be integral and let $\p\in\spec_zA$.
+The fibre $\CZ^{-1}(\p)$ is in bijection with the set of all subgroups $H$ of the quotient sesquiad $Q(A/\p)$ as follows.
 For given $H$, define a prime congruence $E_H$ by

 Then the map $H\mapsto E_H$ is the claimed bijection. \item Let $\ph:A\to B$ be morphism of monoids.
 Then $\Im\ph^*$ is semi-closed. \item Let $U\subset\spec_cA$ be an affine subdomain with structure morphism $\ph_U:A\to A_U$.
 Then we have